CS2103AUG2016-F11-C3/addressbook-level4/docs/NewDeveloperGuide.md

 ### Use case: Delete task
 #### MSS
-3. User requests to delete a task in the list by specifying its index
+1. User requests to delete a task in the list by specifying its index
-4. System deletes selected task from the list
+2. System deletes selected task from the list
+3. System shows delete success message
 (Use case ends)

 #### Extensions